abbadata/css_selector_finder/README.md

 I did not attempt to write a new selector finding library from scratch.
 There are some good ones out there.
-I chose to use Anton Medvedev's CSS Generator tool [GutHub](https://github.com/antonmedv/finder).
+I chose to use Anton Medvedev's CSS Generator tool [GitHub](https://github.com/antonmedv/finder).
 It's quick and customizable.
 Much thanks for creating such a nice library!

-## License

-MIT

 ## Changelog